chrislo27/RhythmHeavenRemixEditor/README.md

 ## Requirements
 * [Java 8 or newer](https://java.com/en/download/)
 * A graphics driver that supports OpenGL 2.0 or higher
+* Windows 7 or newer, Mac OS X 10.11 (El Capitan) or macOS 10.12 (Sierra) or newer, Linux (recommended Ubuntu 14.04 LTS or newer)
 * An Internet connection initially

 ## Features